Avalanche's Ben Meyers: Back with big club

 1 min read

-Meyers is expected to center the fourth line versus New Jersey on Wednesday.
-He's picked up one goal through 32 top-level appearances this year.
+Look for Meyers to slot into a fourth-line role for Saturday's game versus Dallas.
+He's picked up one goal through 32 NHL appearances this season.

 More News